Saddle-Type Blow-Up Solutions with Computer-Assisted Proofs: Validation and Extraction of Global Nature: Introduction

 The rest of the present paper is organized as follows.
 In Section \ref{sec:pre_blow_up}, we review a methodology for characterizing blow-up solutions from the viewpoint of dynamical systems, which is based on compactifications and time-scale desingularizations studied in e.g. \cite{Mat2018}.
-Three types of compactifications are shown there: {\em directional}, {\em Poincar\'{e}-type} and {\em parabolic-type} ones.
-While advantages and disadvantages of each compactification depending the situation are mentioned, we see that divergent solutions including blow-up solutions can be characterized by using any choice of the above compactifications in a systematic way.
-In Section \ref{sec:parameterization_method}, the parameterization method for calculating invariant manifolds is summarized.
+Three types of compactifications are shown there: {\em directional}, {\em Poincar\'{e}-type} and {\em parabolic-type} ones. \KMa{ The concrete process for characterizing blow-up solutions is explained for each compactification for readers' accessibility, while the fundamental idea is identical.
+Both advantages and disadvantages of each compactification depending the situation are finally mentioned. } In Section \ref{sec:parameterization_method}, the parameterization method for calculating invariant manifolds is summarized.
 In the present paper, we restrict our attention to stable manifolds of equilibria.
 Under an essential assumption called the non-resonance condition of eigenvalues, local stable manifolds can be characterized as zeros of a countable family of nonlinear equations on Banach spaces.
 Combining with the method of {\em radii polynomials}, which is one of standard functional-analytic and algebraic machineries for finding zeros of (infinite-dimensional) nonlinear maps, computer-assisted proofs of the existence and characterization of local stable manifolds are provided.
 Note that the non-resonance condition yields that validated stable manifolds can be given as locally {\em real-analytic} functions.
-In Section \ref{sec:methodology}, we provide a methodology of computer-assisted proofs of the existence of blow-up solutions.
-Since the detailed implementations such as the choice of compactifications and time-scale transformations is problem dependent, only the basic idea for validating blow-up solutions are presented therein.
-We also show that the present methodology enables us to provide an exact and explicit formula of the maximal existence time, equivalently the blow-up time, of solutions as a smooth or real-analytic function of initial points near blow-up, provided all our implementations work successfully.
-The present characterization of the maximal existence time provides us with a quantitative feature of blow-up solutions such as distributions of blow-up times depending on initial data which are not provided in preceding works \cite{MT2020_1, MT2020_2, TMSTMO2017}.
-The applicability of the present methodology is shown in successive sections.
-All examples here focus on {\em saddle-type blow-up solutions}, namely blow-up solutions characterized by trajectories of hyperbolic saddle equilibria at infinity for an appropriately transformed dynamical systems.
-Note that generic perturbations of bounded initial points violate computing such blow-up behavior in general.
-Nevertheless, the present methodology successfully validate these solutions.
+In Section \ref{sec:methodology}, we provide a methodology of computer-assisted proofs of the existence of blow-up solutions. \KMa{Because} the detailed implementations such as the choice of compactifications and time-scale transformations is \KMa{problem-dependent}, only the basic idea for validating blow-up solutions are presented therein.
+We also show that the present methodology enables us to provide an exact and explicit formula of the maximal existence time, equivalently the blow-up time, of solutions as a \KMa{locally smooth or real-analytic function of initial points}, provided all our implementations work successfully.
+The present characterization of the \KMa{blow-up} time provides us with a quantitative feature of blow-up solutions such as distributions of blow-up times depending on initial \KMa{points} which are not provided in preceding works \cite{MT2020_1, MT2020_2, TMSTMO2017}. \KMa{As we shall see, the combination of compactifications with the parameterization method provide a universal concept of blow-up validations and characterizations both qualitatively and quantitatively, no matter how stable equilibria on the horizon (for desingularized vector fields) are.}